 Kennel cough is often referred to as “the common cold for dogs.”
 It’s actually more similar to bronchitis or a chest cold.
 The scientific name for kennel cough is canine infectious tracheobronchitis, and like a human cold, it can have many different origins.

-The most common cause of kennel cough is the bordatella bronchiseptica bacterium, AKA Bordatella.
-Bordatella often shows up alongside viruses that can make dogs more susceptible to infection, including parainfluenza virus, canine distemper virus, and canine adenovirus (source).
+The most common cause of kennel cough is the bordetella bronchiseptica bacterium, AKA Bordetella.
+Bordetella often shows up alongside viruses that can make dogs more susceptible to infection, including parainfluenza virus, canine distemper virus, and canine adenovirus (source).

 How is Kennel Cough Transmitted?